What Does it Take to Be a Training or Development Specialist?

 - Microsoft Publisher

-How to Become a Training or Development Specialist
+How do I Become a Training or Development Specialist?

 Who Employs Training and Development Specialists?